Related Resources

 Note that the sequence of purpose, processes, and content is important because it implies priorities.

 Banathy also recognizes that the purpose of the instructional system is learning (p.24), rather than instruction.
-He continues by describing that if a learning environment was the true focus, then rigid scheduling would be eliminated (we learn at different rates), in addition, the learner would be on stage, rather than the teacher (who is there to help manage the learning environment).
+He writes that if a learning environment was the true focus, then rigid scheduling would be eliminated because we learn at different time rates.
+In addition, the learner would be on stage, rather than the teacher (who is there to help manage the learning environment) — or as we now say, a guide on the side rather than a sage on the stage.

 Next Steps